MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/windows_containers_101.md

 Install-ContainerImage -Name WindowsServerCore
 ```

+## 4. Verify Deployment

-4. At this stage the Windows container feature and Docker are ready to deploy containers.
+At this stage the Windows container feature and Docker are ready to deploy containers.
 To verify, open up a Windows command prompt and type `docker images’, this will display the installed images.

 ```none
 docker images